Primary Age Groups for 2021: Years K-2, Years 3-4 and Years 5-6

 - Three of the best inventions or innovative devices or ICT applications in Years K-2, Years 3-4 and Years 5-6

 - Three of the projects that best incorporate the interrelated components of Working Mathematically in their investigation or technology project in Years K-2, Years 3-4 and Years 5-6

 |Years K-2||$100 for best 6 Scientific Investigations||$100 for best 3 Innovative Devices||$100 for 3 projects that best incorporate Working Mathematically|

 |Years 3-4||$125 for best 6 Scientific Investigations||$125 for best 3 Innovative Devices||$125 for 3 projects that best incorporate Working Mathematically|

 |Years 5-6||$150 for best 6 Scientific Investigations||$150 for best 3 Innovative Devices||$150 for 3 projects that best incorporate Working Mathematically|

 Monetary prizes of $100 for projects that were not prizewinners but have the potential to develop into top-level projects.

-Sponsored Awards (7 specific committed K-6 prizes and other possible committed K-12 prizes)
+Sponsored Awards (9 specific K-6 prizes and other possible K-12 prizes)